About

 Most running advice is generic.
 Stretch more.
 Strength train.
 Get new shoes.
 It rarely points to the actual thing that's wrong.

-This blog is about something more specific: what happens when you film yourself running and let an AI look at it.
+This blog is about something more specific: what happens when you film yourself running and let an AI analyze your form in the context of your specific injury.

 The articles here are real accounts of people using that feedback and following through on it.
 What the analysis found.
 What they changed.
 What happened to their knee pain, their shin splints, their stalled pace.